harvester/docs/docs/vm/create-vm.md

 - Stop: There will be no VM instance.
 If the guest is already running, it will be stopped.
 This is the same behavior as `Running: false`.

+### Reserved Memory

+The VM is configured with a memory value, this memory is targeted for guest OS to see and use.
+In Harvester, each VM is carried by a Kubernetes POD.
+To support the VM to run, Harvester and KubeVirt add some additional memory as the VM memory overhead.
+The memory overhead is computed by many factors like CPU cores.
+However, sometimes the OOM(Out Of Memory) can still happen.

+Harvester adds a `Reserved Memory` field and a setting `additional-guest-memory-overhead-ratio` for user to adjust the guest OS memory and the memory overhead.

+See [additional-guest-memory-overhead-ratio](../advanced/settings.md#additional-guest-memory-overhead-ratio) for more details.

 ### Cloud Configuration

 Harvester supports the ability to assign a startup script to a virtual machine instance which is executed automatically when the VM initializes.